RohmSemiconductor/RoKiX-firmware-for-nRF5-SDK/README.md

 ### Firmware

-The RoKiX open source example firmware is based on the [nRF5 SDK 15.2.0][nrf-sdk] and all needed SDK source files are include in the project.
+The RoKiX example firmware is based on the [nRF5 SDK 15.2.0][nrf-sdk] and all needed SDK source files are include in the project.
 When adding a new SDK module for the project, the nRF5 SDK must be downloaded and the required files must be included in the firmware project.